revivalstack/ai-chat-exporter/README.md

     [Install UserScript (ai-chat-exporter.user.js)](https://raw.githubusercontent.com/revivalstack/chatgpt-exporter/refs/heads/main/ai-chat-exporter.user.js)

-3. Navigate to any ChatGPT or Google Gemini conversation page.
+3. Navigate to any ChatGPT, Claude, Copilot, or Google Gemini conversation page.
 4. A floating "⬇ Export MD" and "⬇ JSON" button will appear at the bottom right of the page.
 5. Click the desired button to download your conversation.